jamez2128/ppassdb/README.md

 # `dpassmenu`
-- A simple dmenu script that decrypts files to clipboard with ppassdb that I definetely not copied from the [password-store](https://www.passwordstore.org/) devs.
+- A simple dmenu script that decrypts files to clipboard with ppassdb that I definitely not copied from the [password-store](https://www.passwordstore.org/) devs.
 - Very powerful script especially if binded on a keyboard